2i2c-org/infrastructure/docs/howto/upgrade-cluster/aws.md

 three versions at once, for example from 1.25 to 1.28 directly if the control plane's version allows it.

-If after one such combined upgrade, the node groups version still doesn't match the k8s control plane, you will need to repeat the upgrade process until it does.
+If after one such upgrade, the node groups version is still behind the k8s control plane, you will need to repeat the node upgrade process until it does.
 ```

 To upgrade (unmanaged) node groups, you delete them and then add them back in.
 When
 adding them back, make sure your cluster config's k8s version is what you
 want the node groups to be added back as.